Luigi Di Maio: 2018 general election

 Di Maio at the Quirinal Palace in April 2018.

 On 21 May 2018, Di Maio and Salvini proposed the private law professor Giuseppe Conte for the role of Prime Minister in the 2018 Italian government, despite reports in the Italian press suggesting that President Mattarella still had significant reservations about the direction of the new government.
 On 23 May 2018, Conte was invited to the Quirinal Palace to receive the presidential mandate to form a new cabinet.
 In the traditional statement after the appointment, Conte said that he would be the “defense lawyer of Italian people”.

-However, Conte renounced to his office on 27 May due to contrasts between Salvini and President Mattarella.
+However, Conte renounced to his office on 27 May due to the contrasts between Salvini and President Mattarella.
 In fact, Salvini proposed the university professor Paolo Savona as Minister of Economy and Finances, but Mattarella strongly opposed him, considering Savona too Eurosceptic and anti-German.
-In his speech after Conte's resignation, Mattarella declared that the two parties wanted to bring Italy out of the Eurozone, and as the guarantor of Italian Constitution and country's interest and stability he could not allow this.
+In his speech after Conte's resignation, Mattarella declared that the two parties wanted to bring Italy out of the Eurozone, and as the guarantor of the Italian Constitution and the country's interest and stability, he could not allow this.

 On the following day, Mattarella gave Carlo Cottarelli, a former director of the International Monetary Fund, the task of forming a new government.
 On 28 May 2018, the Democratic Party (PD) announced that it would abstain from voting the confidence to Cottarelli, while the Five Star Movement and the center-right parties Forza Italia (FI), Brothers of Italy (FdI) and the League announced their vote against.

 Cottarelli was expected to submit his list of ministers for approval to President Mattarella on 29 May.
-However, on 29 May and 30 May he held only informal consultations with the President, waiting for the formation of a “political government”.
+However, on 29 and 30 May he held only informal consultations with the President, waiting for the formation of a “political government”.
 Meanwhile, Matteo Salvini and Luigi Di Maio announced their willingness to restart the negotiations to form a political government, Giorgia Meloni, leader of FdI, gave her support to the initiative.
 On 31 May, M5S and the League reached an agreement to form a new government, without Paolo Savona as finance minister (he became minister of European affairs instead), and with Conte at its head.